Sensitivity of Weak Lensing Surveys to Gravitational Waves from Inspiraling Supermassive Black Hole Binaries

 Extending the observable wavelength range to detect galaxies at higher redshifts could enhance sensitivity by incorporating larger apparent sizes.
 However, extending our analysis to higher redshift surveys will involve additional factors such as intergalactic medium attenuation~\cite{Meiksin:2005gw}, improved modeling of galaxy redshift distribution~\cite{Tortorelli:2024ogu}, and calibration of the size-depth scaling.
-Finally, we estimate that detecting the SGWB with weak-lensing surveys would require extremely high angular resolution ($\sigma_\theta \lesssim 0.1$ mas) to achieve a signal-to-noise ratio of order unity over decade-long observations, making it a challenging endeavor.
-That said, cross-correlating time-domain shear measurements with relative astrometric deflection or PTA time residuals that probe the same frequency band~\cite{Mentasti:2025ttn,Vaglio:2025tex,Fink:2025wlk} could help suppress survey-specific systematics and raise the confidence of any candidate detection.
-Our results highlight the challenges and opportunities in using weak-lensing surveys for GW detection and suggest that future advancements in observational capabilities, possibly combined with multi-tracer cross-correlations, could open new windows into the low-frequency GW universe.
+Finally, we estimate that detecting the SGWB with weak-lensing surveys would require extremely high angular resolution ($\sigma_\theta \lesssim 0.1$ mas) to achieve a signal-to-noise ratio of order unity over decade-long observations, making such a detection extremely challenging in practice.
+That said, cross-correlating time-domain shear measurements with relative astrometric deflection or PTA time residuals probing the same frequency band~\cite{Mentasti:2025ttn,Vaglio:2025tex,Fink:2025wlk} could help suppress survey-specific systematics and enhance detection robustness, making weak-lensing measurements a complementary probe alongside PTA or astrometric data.
+Overall, our results highlight both the challenges and opportunities in using weak-lensing surveys for GW detection.
+While such surveys are unlikely to be competitive as standalone probes of low-frequency GWs in the nHz–$\mu$Hz range with current technology, future advancements in observational capabilities—particularly when combined with multi-tracer cross-correlations—could open new windows into the low-frequency GW universe.